ministryofjustice/cookie-compliance-for-wordpress/README.md

 ## Prerequesites

-You will need to have a working version of Wordpress to run this plugin and running PHP 7+.
+* A working version of Wordpress to run this plugin and be running on PHP 7+.
+* Have a Google Analytics account.

-You will need the following code snipped placed after the body tag in your theme.
+* You will need the following code snipped placed after the body tag in your theme.

 ```
 if ( ! function_exists( 'wp_body_open' ) ) {